nauravalda/QRIS-webview-integration-guide/README.md

 # QRIS WebView Integration Guide (Flutter)

 This guide explains how to embed a **WebView** in a Flutter application using the [`flutter_inappwebview`](https://pub.dev/packages/flutter_inappwebview) package.
-It includes instructions for handling camera and microphone permissions, loading a remote URL, and injecting JavaScript.
+It includes instructions for handling camera and loading a remote URL.

 ---